isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

   batch system.
 The EBI Cloud Portal allows to completely separate the volumes lifecycle from the lifecycle of applications.
-Adding a volume name (i.e. ``DATA_DISK_ID`` in our previous example) to volumes automatically displays on the deployment card a drop-down menu listing all the volumes deployed through the portal.
+Adding a volume name (i.e. ``DATA_DISK_ID`` in our previous example) to volumes automatically displays a drop-down menu listing all the volumes deployed through the portal on the deployment card.
 The id of the selected volume (as provided by the cloud provider, not the portal internal id) is then injected into the deployment process as an environment variable (i.e. ``TF_VAR_DATA_DISK_ID`` in this case).